lindermanlab/elk-dev/README.md

 ## Versions

-This is a living repo which will change as we develop more applicatons.
+This is a living repo which will change as we develop more applications.
 See [the tag v1.0.0](https://github.com/lindermanlab/elk/releases/tag/v1.0.0) for the version corresponding to our [NeurIPS paper](https://arxiv.org/abs/2407.19115)

 ## Citation
 ```